 Local Educational Agency Accountability Report Card

 The federal ESEA requires annual districtwide report cards that summarize data of LEAs statewide and disaggregated by student groups.
-Below is a link to an electronic system to search for a 2016–17 LEA Accountability Report Card by district name or county name, and a blank 2016–17 LEA Accountability Report Card template in Spanish.
+Below is a link to an electronic system to search for the current and prior year LEA Accountability Report Cards by district name or county name.
+Below are the Spanish translations of the blank 2017–18 and 2016–17 LEA Accountability Report Card templates.

 - Every Student Succeeds Act (ESSA)